tshailendra/pacomparer/PowerAppsCodeComparerExt/powerappscodecomparer/README.md

 ## Known Issues

-The code is not tested for compnents developed using pcf.
+The code is not tested for components developed using pcf.

 ## Release Notes